College of Agriculture, Health, and Natural Resources

 Cooperative Extension

-Kentucky State University Extension is committed to solving problems of those who have limited social and economic resources and to improving the quality of life and vitality of Kentucky communities.
+Kentucky State University Extension is committed to improving the quality of life and vitality of all Kentucky communities.

 Learn More